 In other words, without reactivating the A340-600s, Lufthansa wouldn’t be able to offer first class out of Munich until the end of the summer of 2023.
 Other than the A380, the only planes in storage that have a first class cabin are the A340-600s.

-Lufthansa has made the decision to bring five Airbus A340-600s back into service.
-The planes will be based in Munich from the summer of 2022 until the summer of 2023, and will once again allow Lufthansa to offer first class service from Munich.
+Lufthansa will be bringing five Airbus A340-600s back into service.
+The planes will mostly be based in Munich from the summer of 2022 until the summer of 2023, and will once again allow Lufthansa to offer first class service from Munich.
+As of now these planes are scheduled to fly from Munich to Boston, Los Angeles, New York, and Newark.
+On top of that, a couple of A340-600s will fly out of Frankfurt to New York and Washington, but first class service won’t be sold on these flights.

 What do you make of Lufthansa’s decision to reactivate A340-600s?